Pheasant Season is Here

 - Mixed Salad Leaves

-Light the BBQ, and then indirectly cook the Pheasant for approximately 50 minutes or until it reaches 170°C. Then remove and let it sit for 10 minutes.
+Light the BBQ, and then indirectly cook the Pheasant for approximately 50 minutes or until it reaches an internal temperature of 70°C. Then remove and let it sit for 10 minutes.

 Prepare your salad by placing some mixed salad leaves on a plate and add the tomatoes, feta and figs.